Saiprasad-V-R/nndr-toolkit/REPRODUCIBILITY.md

 ## Scope and design

-This repository is released as a **reusable calibration and analysis toolkit** (the `nndr` package).
-The empirical studies in the paper each required a different, dataset-specific workflow: the seizure recordings alone are ~42 GB and were downloaded and analysed directly on the Risks-X server, the EHG data needed dataset-specific handling of annotations, channels, and recordings, and some final figures were prepared separately.
-Rather than ship each large raw dataset, this file documents every step precisely enough to reproduce the analyses from the public sources.
+This repository is released as a **reusable calibration and analysis toolkit**

 Three of the four empirical datasets are **public** (Icelandic EHG, CHB-MIT seizure EEG, Daphnet freezing of gait).
 The fourth (push-up inertial recording)